CAS Release Process

 Finalizing the Release

-• Create a tag for the released version, commit the change and push the tag to the upstream repository. (i.e. v5.0.0-RC1).
+• The script will automatically create a tag for the released version, commit the change and push the tag to the upstream repository. (i.e. v5.0.0-RC1).

 You should also switch back to the main development branch (i.e. master) and follow these steps: